Basic, Intermediate, and Advanced Levels

 In the advanced level courses, students will learn the structure of instrumental and vocal musical works beyond their melody and learn to recognize and refine their ability to hear intervals, chords, and chord progressions.
 By the end of this course, students will have developed listening and sight-singing skills that will lead to a more thorough understanding of music composition and music theory.

-Fei Tian partners with several professional orchestras to provide qualified music students the unique opportunity to participate in rehearsals and performances.
+Fei Tian partners with several professional orchestras to provide qualified music students a special opportunity to participate in rehearsals and performances, including concerts in the New York area and beyond.
 The participating ensembles are large-scale Western orchestras featuring Western strings, percussion, woodwinds, and brass, complemented by traditional Chinese instruments.
 Orchestra members consist of professional musicians including Fei Tian faculty.

 Appreciation of Chinese Music